KPI01/budget-allocation-app/README.md

-# budget-allocation-app
+# Budget Allocation App

-Budget allocation app made with React
+This is a simple budget allocation app made with React.